-Indonesia is a country of big numbers and big opportunity.
+Indonesia is a country of big numbers and big opportunities.
 With 240 million inhabitants it is the world’s fourth most populous country and the largest in Southeast Asia.
 Indonesia has over 17,000 islands, over 500 different languages and a middle class larger than the population of Malaysia or Australia.
 It is perhaps the most culturally diverse of the ASEAN states; the national motto is “Unity in Diversity”.

 - Languages: Indonesian/ Malay, Javanese, Sudanese, Madurese, Minangkabu

 - Religions: Muslim 87.2%, Christian 9.9%, Hindu 1.7%, Other 2.2%

 - Natural resources: Petroleum, tin, natural gas, nickel, timber, bauxite, copper, fertile soils, gold, silver, coal

 - Major exports: Oil & gas, coal, electrical appliances, plywood, textiles, rubber

 - Major imports: Machinery and equipment, chemicals, fuels, foodstuff

 - Main import trading countries: China, Singapore, Japan, US, South Korea, Thailand, Malaysia

 Indonesia is a founding member of ASEAN and joined in August 1967.
 It has the largest economy in Southeast Asia with nearly half of the region’s total GDP and is also a member of the G-20 major economies.
 It is predicted to be within the top 10 largest economies in the world by 2030.

 Indonesia’s economy has grown at a steady 5 to 6% over the last 10 years.
 This is a more stable rate than any of the Brazil, Russia, India and China (BRIC) countries or Organisation for Economic Co-operation and Development (OECD) countries.